ctx42/xtst/pkg/check/README.md

 # The `check` Package

-The `check` package is used by `assert` package to check equivalence of values.
-Unlike `assert`, which returns `true` or `false`, it returns errors which can be examined by a caller, or changed to suite the given case.
+The `check` package is designed for performing assertions in Go tests, particularly as a foundational layer for the `assert` package.
+It provides functions that return errors instead of boolean values, allowing callers to adjust error messages to particular context, add more contextual information about the check, improving assertion message comprehension.